 Here follows an outline of some of the popular techniques used and when they can be helpful.

 Depth Interviews / key informant interviews – To build rich insight around a particular issue or topic.
 Often used with stakeholders for whom there are time constraints or to discuss a sensitive topic.
 Qualified moderators are needed especially for key informant interviews.

-Applies a mix between quantitative and qualitative questions.
-Can be carried out as a cost effective alternative to depth interviews in cases when fully qualified moderators are not available.
+Semi Structured Interviews – Applies a mix between quantitative and qualitative questions.
+Can be carried out as a cost-effective alternative to depth interviews in cases when fully qualified moderators are not available.

-With roots in anthropology, this multi-disciplinary method uses a mix of observation, interview and participation to gain an intimate look at a specific target group through involvement with people in their natural environment.
-If done over a longer term, this method has potential for gaining insight into observed behavioral change.
+Participant Observation – With roots in anthropology, this multi-disciplinary method uses a mix of observation, interview and participation to gain an intimate look at a specific target group through involvement with people in their natural environment.
+If done over a longer term, this method has potential for gaining insight into observed behavior change.